-We’re hiding the errata, movie connections, books that influenced this book, books influenced by this book, books that cite this book and books cited by this book sections.
+We’re hiding the ridiculously simplified synopses, organizations, glossary entries, themes, errata, awards, links to supplemental material, movie connections, books that influenced this book, books influenced by this book, books that cite this book and books cited by this book sections.
 If you would like to add content to them, you must first make them visible.